Gondi language: Nouns

+Sample text

+The given sample text is Article 1 from the United Nations Universal Declaration of Human Rights.

+English

+All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

+Northern Gondi

+Romanisation (ISO 15919)

+Sab māne kun gaurav aru adhikār nā māmlā tē janamjāt sutantartā aru barābar tā hak puṭtāla.
+Aven bhāyi lehkā māne māsi bevhār kiyānā ānda.

 Dialects

 Most of the Gondi dialects are still inadequately recorded and described.
 The more important dialects are Dorla, Koya, Madiya, Muria, and Raj Gond.
 Some basic phonologic features separate the northwestern dialects from the southeastern.
 One is the treatment of the original initial s, which is preserved in northern and western Gondi, while farther to the south and east it has been changed to h; in some other dialects it has been lost completely.
 Other dialectal variations in the Gondi language are the alteration of initial r with initial l and a change of e and o to a.

 In 2015, the ISO 639 code for the "Southern Gondi language", "ggo", was deprecated and split into two codes, Aheri Gondi (esg) and Adilabad Gondi (wsg).

-Sana
+Writing

 Gondi writing can be split into two categories: that using its own writing systems and that using writing systems also used for other languages.

 For lack of a widespread native script, Gondi is often written in Devanagari and Telugu scripts.

 In 1928, Munshi Mangal Singh Masaram designed a native script based on Brahmi characters and in the same format of an Indian alphasyllabary.
 This script did not become widely used, although it is being encoded in Unicode.
 Most Gonds remain illiterate.

 A native script that dates up to 1750 has been discovered by a group of researchers from the University of Hyderabad.
 It's usually named Gunjala Gondi Lipi, after the place where it was found.
 According to Maharashtra Oriental Manuscripts Library and Research Centre of India, a dozen manuscripts were found in this script.
 Programs to create awareness and promotion of this script among the Gondi people are in development stage.
 The Gunjala Gondi Lipi has witnessed a surge in prominence, and well-supported efforts are being undertaken in villages of northern Andhra Pradesh to widen its usage.